splch/heirs-of-nyx/README.md

 WRAM           0xC000 -> 0xCFFF   4096    792    19%   3304    80% |_▓████▒_____________________|
 ```

-4. `build/` has the most recent ROMS for different systems
+4. `build/` has the most recent ROMs for different systems

 ## Installation